Asked by andys 6 years ago

 WOULD YOU COMBINE SPORTS MASSAGE WITH AROMATHERAPY OILS TO GIVE A BETTER TREATMENT

-Shirodhara, Acupressure, Four Hands Massage, Acupuncture, Feng Shui, Abhyanga Ayurvedic Massage, Sound Massage, Pre and Post Natal Massage, Lava Shells Massage, Auricular Acupuncture, Ayurvedic, Turkish Bath, Bach Flower Remedies, Balinese Massage, Trigger Point Therapy, Beauty Treatments, Sports Massage, Facial Rejuvenation Acupuncture, Stress Management, Biodynamic Massage, Swedish Massage, Ayurvedic Massages, Thai Luk Pra Kob Massage, Thai Massage, Chavutti Thirumal Massage, Traditional Chinese Medicine, Tui Na Massage, Foot Scrub, Colour Therapy, Six Hand Massage, Underwater Massage, Aromatherapy Massage, Chakra Massage, Crystal Therapy, Chair Massage, Deep Tissue Massage, Children's Massage, Body Exfoliation Treatments, Acustaple, Herbal & Flower Essence, Foot Massage, Stone Massage Therapy, Hypnotherapy, Magnetic Therapy, Iridology, Ashiatsu, Khmer Massage , Kinesiology, Light Therapy, Body Treatments - CACI, Lymphatic Drainage, Hand Massage, Lymphatic Drainage Massage, Indian Head Massage, Therapeutic Massage, Face Massage, Cupping, Reflexology, Reiki, Meditation, Ki Therapy, Shiatsu Massage, Chi Nei Tsang, Daoyin Tao, Lomi Lomi Massage, Energy Therapy, Skincare Consultation
+Shirodhara, Acupressure, Four Hands Massage, Acupuncture, Feng Shui, Abhyanga Ayurvedic Massage, Sound Massage, Pregnancy Massage, Lava Shells Massage, Auricular Acupuncture, Ayurvedic, Turkish Bath, Bach Flower Remedies, Balinese Massage, Myofascial Release, Beauty Treatments, Sports Massage, Facials - Rejuvenation Acupuncture, Stress Management, Biodynamic Massage, Swedish Massage, Ayurvedic Massage, Thai Luk Pra Kob Massage, Thai Massage, Chavutti Thirumal Massage, Traditional Chinese Medicine, Chinese Massage, Foot Scrub, Colour Therapy, Six Hand Massage, Underwater Massage, Aromatherapy Massage, Chakra Massage, Crystal Therapy, Chair Massage, Deep Tissue Massage, Children's Massage, Body Exfoliation Treatments, Acustaple, Herbal & Flower Essence, Foot Massage, Hot Stone Massage, Hypnotherapy, Magnetic Therapy, Iridology, Ashiatsu, Khmer Massage , Kinesiology, Light Therapy, CACI Body Treatments, Lymphatic Drainage, Hand Massage, Lymphatic Drainage Massage, Indian Head Massage, Therapeutic Massage, Face Massage, Cupping, Reflexology, Reiki, Meditation, Ki Therapy, Shiatsu Massage, Chi Nei Tsang, Daoyin Tao, Lomi Lomi Massage, Energy Therapy, Skincare Consultation

 Thanks for answering - your answer appears below